Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Formalism

 For the scope of this paper, we will use Eq.~(\ref{eq:full_vertex}) to explicitly recast Eq.~(\ref{eq:chi_charge}) as

-which allows for a transparent identification of all contributions\footnote{With the formal exception of the double-counting (DC) term, i.e. of the last term in Eq.~(\ref{eq:chiSBE}), which yields only a marginal contribution in the most insightful intermediate-to-strong coupling regime.} to $\tilde{\chi}^{\ch}_{\nu\nu',\omega=0}$ beyond the bubble term, in terms of exchanges of a single collective/bosonic excitation ($\alpha = \text{ch, sp, si}$) or in terms of more complicated multi-boson processes.
+which allows for a transparent identification of all contributions\footnote{With the formal exception of the double-counting (DC) term, i.e. of the last term in Eq.~(\ref{eq:chiSBE}), which yields only a marginal contribution in the most insightful intermediate-to-strong coupling regime.} to $\tilde{\chi}^{\ch}_{\nu\nu',\omega=0}$ in terms of the bubble contribution, the exchanges of a single collective/bosonic excitation ($\alpha = \text{ch, sp, si}$) and of more complicated multi-boson processes.

 To illustrate how this decomposition of $\tilde{\chi}^{\ch}_{\nu\nu'}$ works in practice, we apply Eq.~(\ref{eq:chiSBE}) to the perturbative/high-T data set of the HA, shown in the left panel of Fig.~\ref{fig:chi_ch_AL}.
-As explicitly shown by the results reported in Fig.~\ref{fig:SBE_decomposition}, all the different contributions to $\tilde{\chi}^{\ch}_{\nu\nu'}$ appearing in Eq.~(\ref{eq:chiSBE}), and identified by the corresponding Feynman-diagrammatic expression in the corresponding panels, have been computed separately (with the exception of the multiboson term, which is simply evaluated via the difference of the sum of all terms w.r.t.~to $\tilde{\chi}^{\ch}_{\nu\nu'}$).
-In this way, the specific role played by the different SBE as well as by the multiboson scattering processes to shape the final structure of $\tilde{\chi}^{\ch}_{\nu\nu'}$ (reported on the leftmost panel of the first row) can be quantitatively and unambiguously determined.
+As explicitly shown by the results reported in Fig.~\ref{fig:SBE_decomposition}, all the different contributions to $\tilde{\chi}^{\ch}_{\nu\nu'}$ appearing in Eq.~(\ref{eq:chiSBE}) have been computed separately (with the exception of the multiboson term, which is simply evaluated via the difference of the sum of all terms w.r.t.~to $\tilde{\chi}^{\ch}_{\nu\nu'}$) and have been identified by the related Feynman-diagrammatic expression in the corresponding panels.
+In this way, the specific role in shaping the final structure of $\tilde{\chi}^{\ch}_{\nu\nu'}$ played by the different SBE as well as by the multiboson scattering processes (reported on the leftmost panel of the first row) can be quantitatively and unambiguously determined.

 It is worth noticing that, at half-filling, different SBE contributions have definite signs, as it can be analytically understood from Eqs.~\eqref{eq:bosonic_exchange} and \eqref{eq:chiSBE}.
 For instance, the spin contribution displays an overall negative sign, due to $w^{\spin}_{\nu'-\nu} < 0$, consistent with the iterated perturbation theory analysis for the full vertex of Ref.~\cite{vanLoon2022}.
 Evidently, for our work, beyond the overall/definite signs of the different terms, their relative magnitudes play a crucial role.
 In this respect, we mention already here that we will mostly focus on the bubble, the fully U-irreducible, and the spin contribution of the SBE decomposition, since those three terms will turn out to be dominant in the intermediate-to-strong coupling (non-perturbative) parameter regimes.